Trump Urges People To 'Buy L.L.Bean' Amid Boycott Threat

 Thank you to Linda Bean of L.L.Bean for your great support and courage.
 People will support you even more now.
 Buy L.L.Bean. @LBPerfectMaine— Donald J. Trump (@realDonaldTrump) January 12, 2017

 The tweet came in response to public attention over Linda Bean's political support for Trump.
 Bean, a board member and co-owner of the family-owned outdoor retailer and the granddaughter of company founder Leon Leonwood Bean, says she gave money to a PAC supporting Trump.
 The Associated Press reported that her donations totaled $30,000 — exceeding limits on individual contributions in a single year.
+(The news service says the PAC, Making Maine Great Again, initially reported Bean contributed $60,000 but amended its filings.)

 Her political stance drew criticism from some liberals, who called for a boycott of the company under the hashtag #Grabyourwallet.
 That prompted the company to respond, noting that Linda Bean's views did not reflect on the company or the views of other Bean family members.